noisy radios in silent archives / mixed signals

 Those letter dialogues, collected and published by the innovator himself, display curious interpretations of the destruction and form the basis of a long-term research project (since 2012).
 Thus taken up as a discursive foil the pages of this book are reassembling both technological and artistic subjects of different times and matters.
 Me and all collaborators aim to specifically explore notions of creativity as a mode of access to communication and media practice in India.

-[This project derived out of at least three works dealing with the same story and its materials.
+[This project followed at least three works dealing with the same story and its materials.

 The Videostills are taken out of one of them: „about constructing“, film and research video installation,